Loading

 Will AI replace Architects?

 AI is unlikely to fully replace Architects in the near term.
-The 52% of tasks classified as Human-Critical — including Client briefing and design interpretation and Planning and regulatory approvals — remain strongly human-dependent.
-AI is more likely to augment the role, raising productivity and shifting focus toward higher-judgment work.
+Around 48% of the role's task mix is classified as human-critical, including site supervision and contractor coordination, client briefing and design interpretation, planning and regulatory approvals.
+AI is more likely to change workflows, reduce routine work, and increase the value of judgment-heavy responsibilities.

-What tasks are most exposed to AI for Architects?
+Which architect tasks are most exposed to AI?